GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/protocol_pages/GGG-protocol.md

 <a href="docs/GGG-protocol-v1.2.pdf" download>Download protocol PDF</a>

-<a href="/docs/GGG-protocol-v1.2.pdf" download="GGG-protocol-v1.2.pdf">Download protocol PDF</a>
+<a href="/docs/GGG-protocol-v1.2.zip" download="GGG-protocol-v1.2.zip">Download protocol PDF</a>

 [View protocol online](https://doi.org/10.21203/rs.3.pex-1905/v1)

 Or, please [contact us](/contact) to request the protocol and data collection files, or to discuss its applicability to your research questions.

-If you use the protocol, please reference:
+If you use the protocol, please reference: JW